DarkoDamjanovic/SolidRock.AppTemplate.iOS/README.md

 ## Storyboards

 Every viewcontroller is stored in an own storyboard.
-This prevents merge problems if multiple developer work on the UI.
+This prevents merge problems if multiple developers work on the UI.
 Each viewcontroller has a storyboard with the same name as the viewcontroller itself.
 The viewcontroller in the storyboard is marked as "Initial viewcontroller".
 In this way we can use a simple extension on UIViewController and UIStoryboard to instantiate every viewcontroller without knowing the storyboard name or some ID in the storyboard.

     let viewController = MoviesViewController.storyboardInstance()